lowercasename/docdown/README.md

 DocDown requires:

 - Zotero, with the [Better BibTeX plugin](https://github.com/retorquere/zotero-better-bibtex) installed
-- A Zotero .json (recommended), .yaml (recommended), or .bib file (you will need Better BibTeX to generate these; instructions to set one up are in the blog post linked above)
+- A Zotero Better-CSL-json (recommended), Better-CSL-yaml (recommended), or .bib file, (you will need Better BibTeX to generate these; instructions to set one up are in the blog post linked above)

 DocDown comes bundled with a few common CSL files and a few simple Word reference files, but you can optionally supply: